Dhanga: Extent of the kingdom

 The 998 CE (1055 VS) According to S. K. Mitra, the Nanyaura copper-plate grant, issued while he stayed at "Kashika" (Varanasi), indicates that the present-day Varanasi area was also under his control.
-However, V. A. Smith said that the king might have been in Varanasi for a pilgrimage.
+However, V. A. Smith theorizes that the king may have been in Varanasi for a pilgrimage.

-Dhanga Varman styled himself as Kalanjaradhipati ("Lord of Kalanjara"), but he appears to have retained Khajuraho as the kingdom's capital.
+Dhanga styled himself as Kalanjaradhipati ("Lord of Kalanjara"), but he appears to have retained Khajuraho as the kingdom's capital.

 Military conquests

-Dhanga Varman's inscriptions do not mention the Pratiharas, who are acknowledged as the overlords of the Chandelas in the earlier inscriptions of the dynasty.
+Dhanga's inscriptions do not mention the Pratiharas, who are acknowledged as the overlords of the Chandelas in the earlier inscriptions of the dynasty.
+This indicates that Dhanga established the Chandela sovereignty.

 While Dhanga's inscription claims that the Gopa hill (modern Gwalior area) was part of his kingdom, a contemporary inscription at the Sas-Bahu Temple states that the Gopadri-durga ("Gopa hill fort" or Gwalior Fort) was in possession of the Kachchhapaghata family, having been conquered by Vajradaman.
 The Kachchhapaghatas were probably the vassals of the Chandelas at this time, and helped them defeat the Pratiharas.
 This theory is corroborated by the fact that the contemporary Muslim historians use the title Hakim (indicating a subordinate status) to describe the chief who defended the Gwalior fort against Mahmud of Ghazni.
 Besides, the Mau inscription claims that Dhanga defeated the ruler of Kannauj, who could have been a Pratihara ruler.

-An inscription found at Mahoba states that Dhanga Varman's arms equalled that of the "powerful Hamvira", who had become a "heavy burden for the earth".
+An inscription found at Mahoba states that Dhanga's arms equalled that of the "powerful Hamvira", who had become a "heavy burden for the earth".
 This probably refers to a Muslim ruler, "Hamvira" being a Sanskritized variant of the title Amir.
 The Ghaznavids had reached the north-western frontier of India by this time.
 E. Hultzsch identified Hamvira with Sabuktigin (c.
 942–997), while Sisirkumar Mitra identified him with Sabuktigin's successor Mahmud.
 There is no historical record of a direct battle between the Ghaznavids and the Chandelas.
 Jayapala, the ruler of the Hindu Kabul Shahi dynasty, faced Ghaznavid invasions in late 10th century.
-The 16th century historian Firishta mentions that several Hindu kings, including the Raja of Kalinjar, dispatched contingents to help Jayapala.
+The 16th-century historian Firishta mentions that several Hindu kings, including the Raja of Kalinjar, dispatched contingents to help Jayapala.
 The Raja of Kalinjar (Kalanjara) is identified with Dhanga.